PaigeVG/Initial-Pre-Work/README.md

 Depending on what is meant by an instance and who is hypothetically accessing it, the answer varies.
 I'll address a couple of cases I can think of.

 *Instance meaning copy of the source code and accessor being the client:
 The answer is (hopefully) zero.
 Unless something is seriously wrong with your code, the browser will never make the full source available to the client.
-HTML, CSS, and JS obviously must be transmitted and there is very little that can be done to obfuscate their contents, but this is not usually a big concern.
+HTML, CSS, and JS obviously must be transmitted and there is very little that can be done to obfuscate their contents, but this is not usually (and should not be) a big concern.

 *Instance meaning copy of the source code and accessor being the maintainer:
 A server may consist of more than one machine, and each machine may need its own copy.
 So, the answer is anywhere from one to the number of machines.

-*Instance meaning running server process and accessor being the user:
+*Instance meaning server process and accessor being the user:
 Very much depends on what kind of web server is being run.
 According to the StackOverflow post found here -> (https://stackoverflow.com/questions/1969545/some-fundamental-but-important-questions-about-web-development), a single request could be handled either by its own dedicated process, its own thread, or neither.
 From the user's point of view you could say a process-per-request server provides one "instance" per request, although of course only the end results of the process's work is available to the user, not the process itself.

-*Instance meaning running server process and accessor being the maintainer:
+*Instance meaning server process and accessor being the maintainer:
 Again, as above, it varies.
 If we imagine a situation where each request gets its own process and the maintainer is able to monitor all such processes, then the "instances available" is the number of current requests.